Wasteland 3: Soundtrack

 The soundtrack received special attention from inXile's Brian Fargo when he hired Mary Ramos, known for her work as Quentin Tarantino's music supervisor to create music for Wasteland 3.
 Inspired by the idea of future civilizations not having context for the meaning or intent of a piece of music or lyrics they might find, the soundtrack includes post-apocalyptic versions of the Welcome Back (Kotter) and Green Acres theme songs, Wang Chung's "Everybody Have Fun Tonight", as well as American anthems and bible hymns.
 Mark Morgan (Wasteland 2, Fallout, Fallout 2) returned to add his unique take on an atmospheric score for the post-apocalypse.

 Reception

-The game received generally positive reviews upon release, getting a score of 85/100 from critics on review aggregator Metacritic.
+The game received generally positive reviews upon release, getting a score of 85/100 from critics on review aggregator platform Metacritic.
 By December 2021, the game had attracted more than 2 million players.

 It was nominated for the category of Best Role Playing at The Game Awards 2020, as well as "Role-Playing Game of the Year" at the 24th Annual D.I.C.E.
 Awards, but lost both to Final Fantasy VII Remake.